tillitis/dev-tillitis/hugo/content/protocol/_index.md

 `FW_RSP_LOAD_APP_DATA_READY` with the BLAKE2s-256 hash digest (no secret key) for the application that was loaded.
 It allows the client application on the host to verify that the application was correctly loaded.
-This means that the calculated CDI will be correct given that the UDS has not been modified.
+This means that the calculated CDI will be correct, given that the UDS has not been modified.

 | *Name* | *Size (bytes)* | *Comment*                |